Raise the Red Lantern (novella): Adaptations

 The novel was also adapted by the Thai writer Taitao Sucharitkul as "Mong-Kut-Dok-som" (มงกุฎดอกส้ม), which means "the crown with orange flowers".

 Reception

+Gary Krist of The New York Times wrote that the novel is "a subtle, profoundly feminist tale that nonetheless has all the gamy melodrama of pulp entertainment".
+According to Patton, the author uses "realism" and "surrealism" in a balanced way.

 Krist stated that the novel itself is "remarkable", and that the English translation is "conscientious but often inelegant".
 Kirkus Reviews wrote that the English translation has "distinctive prose searingly describes men and women brutally shaped by their time and place".
 Publishers Weekly, which states that the "prose is sometimes dense with long, twisted sentences", concluded that the work "leaves the reader chilled".

+Yingjin Zhang overall praised the English translation, arguing it was "generally very readable".
+The reviewer cited issues which the reviewer characterized as "minor"; the reviewer wished that Duke had more consistency in applying translation to female names to the entire novella collection, citing one character whose name was transliterated instead of translated.
+Additionally, the reader stated that sometimes the translation did not display "nuances of Su Tong's creative use of Chinese."

+Patton wrote that the translator of the English version frequently kept "accuracy" along with "strong literary flavor" along with "flair and sensitivity", and that overall the translation used "impressive skill".
+Patton argued that at times there was "crassness", and he critiqued some "odd contractions" and what Patton refers to "less assured" dialog that occurs infrequently.

 Paul Bady of University of Paris 7 wrote that the French translation had in "touches brèves la force et la simplicité de l'original" ("in brief touches the force and simplicity of the original").

-Friederike Freier of Die Tageszeitung criticized the German version for using a title other than that of the Chinese original and for being "holprig bis zur Schmerzgrenze".
+Friederike Freier of Die Tageszeitung criticized the German version for using a title other than that of the Chinese original and for having awkwardness in the translation.